dehre/esp32-envi-sensor/README.md

 ## Configuring the Envi Sensor

-Out of the box, the Envi Sensor is going to grab sensor readings every 30 seconds, and store 240 of them.
+By default, the Envi Sensor is going to collect sensor readings every 30 seconds, and store 240 of them.
-Doing some very difficult math, readings will be stored for `30 * 240 / 60 = 120` minutes.
+Doing some very difficult math, readings will be stored for `30 seconds * 240 readings / 60 seconds = 120 minutes`.

-These values (`READ_SENSOR_FREQUENCY_MS` and `LCD_RINGBUF_DATA_LEN`) can be updated by the user before building, thanks to `kconfig`.
+These values (`READ_SENSOR_FREQUENCY_MS` and `LCD_RINGBUF_DATA_LEN`) can be adjusted by the user upon compilation, using the [KConfig TUI](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/kconfig.html) (or through the Eclipse plugin / VSCode extension).
-The menu you're looking for is located under `Component config ---> Envi Sensor`:
+The menu is located under `Component config ---> Envi Sensor`:

 ```sh
 idf.py menuconfig # will open a terminal-based project configuration menu